Mexican corvette Zaragoza: Construction

 Zaragoza was ordered by the Mexican government, and built in 1891 by the French Société Nouvelle des Forges et Chantiers de la Méditerranée shipyard at Le Havre.
 She was a steel-hulled vessel, with sails and a steam engine, armed with six Schneider-Canet 10 cm cannon and two 37 mm Hotchkiss guns.

 Service history

 Maiden voyage

 The corvette was commissioned in France by Commodore Ángel Ortiz Monasterio, who sailed her across the Atlantic on her maiden voyage, arriving at Veracruz on 13 February 1892.

 Columbian quadricentennial

 Under the command of Captain Reginald Carey Brenton, an officer of the British Royal Navy on a five-year assignment to the Mexican Navy as an instructor, she sailed back to Europe in October 1892.
 At the Spanish port of Palos de la Frontera, from where the Pinta, Niña, and Santa María sailed in 1492, she attended the commemorations of the fourth centenary of the discovery of the Americas.
-Zaragoza acted as guard to the Spanish Royal Yacht and was visited by Queen Maria Christina of Austria.
+Zaragoza acted as guard to the Spanish Royal Yacht and was visited by Queen Regent Maria Christina of Spain.